v1rushb/v1rushb/README.md

 - ⚡ How to reach me **cs.bashar.herbawi@gmail.com**

-- 📄 Currently working on an Ecommerce web application.
+- 📄 Currently working on an E-Commerce web application.

 - 🔦 Got a problem?
 Just binary search the answer.

-- 🩼 My back hurts when I do backend
+- 🩼 The term `back` in backend stands for backache.

 - <img src="https://i.giphy.com/media/eNAsjO55tPbgaor7ma/200w.webp" width="30"> The R word is forbidden.